Overcoming the Obstacles

 When discussing the concept of learning disabilities, it’s important to note a couple of things.
 First, the term “disability” itself is controversial.
 Conceptualizing this experience as a flaw, a deviation from the “normal” way of doing things, can feel pathologizing to those who are labeled as “learning disabled”.
 “Differently abled” is one alternate term, but it’s important first and foremost to ask the individual how he or she would like to describe their way of learning.
 Second, as guideline #4 explains, it’s critical to rule out other contributing factors.

 For example, eating a diet high in sugar and processed foods demonstrably impacts one’s ability to focus, stay present, and retain and process information.
 Please don’t jump to a diagnosis of ADHD without checking whether you (or the student in question) are eating Fruit Loops for breakfast and McDonald’s for lunch.

-Steps to Succeeding in Graduate School With a Learning Disability
+How to Succeeding in Graduate School With a Learning Disability?

 - Erase the stigma.
 Learning disabled students, if you hide your difficulties, you will not get the help you need, and you won’t be able to demonstrate your true ability.
 Identify schools with strong Disabilities Support centers, and make use of your allies there.
 Tutoring and untimed tests are just two options commonly available if you reach out and ask.
 Also, without advocating for yourself, classrooms will remain tailored towards mainstream learning styles.